 - Intracellular aggregates (junk inside cells)

 All ‘diseases of old age’ are caused directly or indirectly by a combination of these.
-Examples are: Parkinson’s, Alzheimer’s, diabetes, cancer, atherosclerosis, frailty, arthritis, many kinds of heart disease, higher susceptibility to infections due to a weakened immune system, etc.
+Examples are: Parkinson’s, Alzheimer’s, diabetes, cancer, atherosclerosis, frailty, arthritis, many kinds of heart disease, more illness due to a weakened immune system, etc.

 - Introduction to SENS research